oVirt/ovirt-site/source/uncategorized/action-permissions-overview.html.md

 ## Abstract

-This is and overview and a how-to for developers.
-It should give a good idea about how permissions are build into the backend archetecture and how to add/update autorization to commands and entities.
+This is an overview and a how-to for developers.
+It should give a good idea about how permissions are built into the engine architecture and how to add/update authorization to commands and entities.

 ## Terminology